d8ahazard/AudioLab/README.md

 - Generate background music for videos with specific moods
 - Experiment with unique musical styles and vocal characteristics

+### WaveTransfer: Instrument Timbre Transfer

+Transform the sound characteristics of one instrument to another using diffusion models:

+- **🎵 Preserve Musical Content:** Transform timbre while keeping the original musical composition intact.
+- **🎸 Multi-instrument Support:** Transfer between any types of musical instruments.
+- **🔄 Two-Step Process:** Easy-to-follow train-then-generate workflow for custom instruments.
+- **⚙️ Flexible Configuration:** Adjust noise schedules and steps for different transfer qualities.
+- **💾 Memory Optimization:** Use chunked processing for longer audio files.

+Example applications:
+- Transform a piano recording to sound like a guitar
+- Create hybrid instruments with unique sound characteristics
+- Convert acoustic instrument recordings to electronic sounds
+- Experiment with novel timbres for music production

 ### Orpheus TTS: Real-time Speech Synthesis

 Generate natural-sounding speech with LLM-powered text-to-speech capabilities: